-The Apple iPad is now in its eighth generation and starting to show its age.
-While the new model is the most capable entry-level iPad yet, it perhaps carries over too many design elements and features from past generations.
+The Apple iPad is now in its eighth generation and is in some respects starting to show its age.
+While the 2020 model is the most capable entry-level iPad yet, it perhaps carries over too many design elements and features from past generations.
 This leads us to wonder which iPad is the best iPad and is it worth sticking with a warmed-over retread.

 Find out if the latest low-cost iPad is the one for you in the Android Authority Apple iPad (2020) review.